geosolutions-it/MapStore2/docs/user-guide/widgets.md

 <img src="../img/widgets/table-info.jpg" class="ms-docimage"  style="max-width:450px;"/>

-In this last step of the widget creation, the toolbar and the information to be inserted are similar to the ones in [Chart section](widgets.md#chart). <br><br>
+In this last step of the widget creation, the toolbar and the information to be inserted are similar to the ones in [Chart section](widgets.md#chart). <br>
-An example of Table widget could be:
+An example of table widget could be:

 <img src="../img/widgets/table-ex.jpg" class="ms-docimage"/>

 ### Counter

-Selecting the Counter option, the following window opens:
+Selecting the counter option, the following window opens:

 <img src="../img/widgets/counter-panel.jpg" class="ms-docimage"  style="max-width:450px;"/>